The Best Cocktail Bars in Melbourne to Try This Weekend

 93 Buckley Street, Seddon

 Where to next?
-After settling in at one of these excellent cocktail bars in Melbourne, it's time to then find a venue to suit any vibe, by checking out our favourite rooftop bars, cool pubs and underground hangouts.
+After settling in at one of the best cocktail bars in Melbourne, it’s time to find a venue to suit any vibe, by checking out our favourite cool pubs and underground hangouts.